Kapangan: Post-war era

 On June 25, 1963, then-President Diosdado Macapagal issued Executive Order No. 42 converting eight (8) of the thirteen (13) towns (designated as municipal districts) of Benguet sub-province into regular municipalities.
 Kapangan was among them.

 On June 18, 1966, the sub-province of Benguet was separated from the old Mountain Province and was converted into a regular province.
 Kapangan remained to be a component municipality of the newly established province.

 Geography

-Kapangan is at the mid-western section of Benguet.
+The Municipality of Kapangan is at the mid-western section of Benguet.
 It is bounded by Kibungan on the north-east, Atok on the east, Tublay on the southeast, Sablan and Bagulin on the south-west, San Gabriel on the mid-west, and Sugpon on the north-west.